canvasxyz/canvas/docs/index.md

   <div :class="$style.colLeft">

 **Create a database** by defining models and actions.

-Models are an interoperable across platforms.
+Models define your database's schema, in a way that's interoperable across platforms, like Prisma.

 Actions define mutations that users can make to the database.
 Use them to enforce authorization checks, or write business logic.

 ---

 **Launch a peer** from your terminal.
-It will automatically connect with everyone else running the same application, on the same topic.
+It will connect with everyone else running the application's topic, via DHT.

 ```sh
 canvas run contract.ts --topic example.xyz